brain-networks/KSmodel_fMRIdynamics/README.md

 These scripts read in various data files that contain time series, the SC consensus modules, and empirical SC and FC matrices.
 See text of paper for description.

+If you use this code/data, please cite:

+Pope, M., Fukushima, M., Betzel, R., & Sporns, O. (2021).
+Modular origins of high-amplitude co-fluctuations in fine-scale functional connectivity dynamics. bioRxiv.